Our History

 Birthplace of Reform Judaism

 Charleston is acknowledged as the birthplace of Reform Judaism in the United States.
 In 1824, 47 congregants petitioned the Adjunta (the trustees) of the synagogue to change the Sephardic Orthodox liturgy.
 The petition, which asked for abridgement of the Hebrew ritual, English translation of the prayers, and a sermon in English, was denied.
 The disappointed liberal members thereupon resigned from the congregation and organized "The Reformed Society of Israelites".
 This independent society was led by Isaac Harby, Abraham Moise II, and David Nunes Carvalho.
 Many of the Society’s practices and principles have become part of today's Reform Judaism.
 After nine years, The Reformed Society rejoined the old congregation, and while the present synagogue was being built in 1840, an organ was installed.
 After construction, the first service in the new Temple introduced a liberalized ritual.
-KKBE was one of the earliest synagogues of the Union of American Hebrew Congregations in 1873 (now Union for Reform Judaism, URJ), and we remain firmly and proudly committed to Reform Judaism.
+KKBE was one of the founding synagogues of the Union of American Hebrew Congregations in 1873 (now Union for Reform Judaism, URJ), and we remain firmly and proudly committed to Reform Judaism.

 Leadership